 Just like any other immigrant family, they faced challenges when they first arrived in Manitoba.
 However, when asked about them, JH seemed unfazed.
 “As expected, just like many immigrants, communication using a foreign language can be difficult.
 I know English but like a tourist in Europe (laughs)!
 Also, the culture is very different.
 Actually, everything is different, so there were a lot of difficulties.
 But we knew what we were getting into.
 So we were ready,” JH said.

 “Actually, the biggest challenge is that I have two kids.
 In Israel I had babysitters.
 Here, I have to take them with me everywhere, without help.
 I think it’s the biggest problem,” JH continued.
 With a toddler and a baby at home, JH found that she had to put her career and studies on hold.
 But despite this, her positive outlook shines through.
 “My oldest son is now in Kindergarten.
 He is in school, so I started to learn English.
 And then next year, he’s going to be in the first grade.
 So I know it’s temporary.
 It’s not going to be a problem forever.
 So I’m just waiting and enjoying my time,” JH said.

 “Be patient because immigrating is hard.
 Be ready for difficulties but it will get better.
 It just takes time.”

 Learning with English Online

-Both Jenny and her husband were full-time workers back in their home country.
-Jenny worked as a registered nurse at a hospital in Israel.
+Both JH and her husband were full-time workers back in their home country.
+She worked as a registered nurse at a hospital in Israel.
 So naturally, she would want to go back to her career and practice nursing in Manitoba.
-With the process for registering requiring a lot of time and work, Jenny knows that she could only do it little by little for now.
+With the process for registering requiring a lot of time and work, she knows that she could only do it little by little for now.
 However, she does have clear plans about her career path.
-In the meantime, Jenny continues to study English and enjoys Winnipeg’s peaceful and quiet atmosphere.
+In the meantime, JH continues to study English and enjoys Winnipeg’s peaceful and quiet atmosphere.
 Later on, she plans to take up more courses to build her career, and then perhaps pursue a job as a Health Care Aide at first.